Traderhs/Backtesting/README.md

       hedge-style long+short concurrency).
 - **Single-strategy constraint per run**
     - The engine runs **one** `Strategy` per backtest execution.
-    - Backboard can be used to compare/compose results across multiple independent runs.
+    - BackBoard can be used to compare/compose results across multiple independent runs.

 ---